TheArturthur/CoppermindScraper/Cosmere/Aon.md

 >“*Transform, Change*”
 \-Elantris Glossary

 Aon Shao can be used to create illusions that are tied to pieces of clothing.
 To do so however requires the extensive use of modifiers.
-Something changed by Aon Shao would stay permanent if taken to another [[Shardworld\|Shardworld]].
+Something changed by Aon Shao would stay permanently even if taken to another planet in the cosmere.
 *Examples:* [[Shaod\|Shaod]], [[Shaor\|Shaor]]

 ### Sheo